jon-mellon/jon-mellon.github.io/content/authors/admin/_index.md

 title: Jonathan Mellon
 ---

-I am an Associate Professor at West Point’s Department of Systems Engineering and co-director of the British Election Study.
+I am co-director of the British Election Study and an Associate Professor at West Point’s Department of Systems Engineering.

 My research focuses on improving measurement and causal inference in social science.
 Substantively I study electoral behavior, online citizen engagement, and measuring public opinion.